-Students with prior non-credit learning and/or ministry experiences may apply for credit.
-Credit will vary according to learning outcomes identified and documented.
+Students with prior non-credit learning and/or ministry experiences may apply

 INTERNATIONAL STUDENTS

 International Students

 International Students refers to applicants who require a Study Permit issued by Immigration, Refugees and Citizenship Canada (IRCC) to attend Alberta Bible College.

 Any applicant who is not a current Canadian Citizen or does not have Permanent Resident status will require a Study Permit issued by Immigration, Refugees and Citizenship Canada (IRCC).